 STAT 3312.
 Categorical Data Analysis.
 Examines techniques for analyzing data that are described by categories or classes.
 Discusses classical chi-square tests and modern log-linear models.
 Emphasizes practical applications using computer calculations and graphics.
 Prerequisite: STAT 2301 or 2331, or equivalent.

-4340 (EMIS 4340).
+STAT 4340 (EMIS 4340,CSE3340).
 Statistical Methods for Engineers and Applied Scientists.
 Basic concepts of probability and statistics useful in the solution of engineering and applied science problems.
 Topics: probability, probability distributions, data analysis, sampling distributions, estimation, and simple tests of hypothesis.
 Prerequisites: MATH 1337 and 1338.

-5370.
+STAT 5370.
 Survey Sampling.
 Principles of Planning and Conducting Surveys.
 Simple random sampling; stratified, systematic, subsampling; means, variances, confidence limits; finite population correction; sampling from binomial populations; margin of error and sample-size determination.
 Prerequisite: STAT 2301 or 2331, or equivalent.
 Co-requisite of STAT 5304.
-(STAT 3370 prior to 2013-14.)

-5371.
+STAT 5371.
 Experimental Statistics.
 A non-calculus development of the fundamental procedures of applied experimental statistics, including tests of hypotheses and interval estimation for the normal, binomial, chi-square and other distributions, and nonparametric tests.
 Prerequisite: Junior standing or permission of instructor.
-(Co-requisite of STAT 5304).

 STAT 5372.
 Experimental Statistics.
 Analysis of variance, completely randomized design, randomized complete block designs-nested classications, factorials; analysis of covariance, simple and multiple linear regressions, and correlation.
 Prerequisite: STAT 5371.